-In the first quarter of 2023, management focused on recovering from production interruptions due to severe winter storms and record breaking cold at its assets in Wyoming.
+In the first half of 2023, management focused on recovering from production interruptions due to severe winter storms and construction of infrastructure upgrades to its assets in Wyoming.
 The Company continues to identify, evaluate and pursue exploration and development opportunities with these assets and is also reviewing other value enhancing asset acquisitions in and around Wyoming, US.